 This 9,000 acre state park feature 40 miles of hiking trails, including the Pine Mountain Trail, which winds up and over Pine Mountain for 23 miles.
 It is a well known backpacking destination and fun for the whole family.
 The park is located 80 miles Southwest of Atlanta and 35 miles Northeast of Columbus, Georgia.
 The hills of the area give you a sense of irony.
 Despite being in South Georgia, you would think you are in the Appalachian Foothills.
 The park has over 120 campsites and 16 back-country campsites.
 21 Cabins sit along the crest of the mountain and offer some amazing views.
 Here are some pictures of the cabin we stayed in.

-One of the unique and lasting experiences at FDR State Park is the Liberty Bell Pool.
-This spring fed swimming pool was built by the very same CCC boys who developed the rest of the site.
-It is aptly named due to it’s bell shape.
+One of the unique and lasting experiences at FD Roosevelt State Park is the Liberty Bell Pool.
+This spring fed swimming pool is yet another structure defining the lasting legacy of the CCC boys who developed the rest of the site.
+Therefore, the pool is named for it’s bell shape, .
 The water is nice and cool in the hot months of Summer.
 Our kids had a blast!
 Kids + Water is always a good recipe for fun.

 Along the scenic drive up Pine Mountain at FDR is a really neat picnicking area called Dowdell’s Knob.
 Apparently, FDR himself would drive his custom built vehicle to this point for relaxation and the occasional picnic.
 There is a life-size statue of the President, which is great for taking fun pictures.
 The view off the mountain from here is breathtaking.
 Our family spent a couple of hours just goofing around here.
 We truly had an amazing day exploring F.D.
 Roosevelt State Park.